What is our digital learning strategy?

 - Engage with visual, written and video tasks during class time

-Boys entering College in 2017 are required to have one of the following laptops.
+Boys entering College are required to have one of the following laptops.

 Macbook Air with a minimum of 8GB memory and 256GB storage